arohner/spectrum/README.md

 ann takes a var, and a fn of two arguments, the original fnspec, and the arguments to a specific invocation of the function (map).
 The transformer should return an updated fnspec, presumably with the more specific type.
-In this example, it would `update` the `:ret` spec from `seq?` to `(coll-of y?)`.
+In this example, it would `clojure.core/update` the `:ret` spec from `seq?` to `(coll-of y?)`.
 Since map also requires the input type of `f` match the type of the seq passed in, we can similarly update the expected type of the second argument in